datalad-handbook/book/docs/usecases/RStudio_user.rst

   The commit message will only look at the options, whether the code use these input and output files is not checked.

-  Using `datalad run` correctly is sometimes tricky, and since it does save each time, it can make the repository history quite messy.
-Make sure to give good commit messages.
+  Using :command:`datalad run` correctly is sometimes tricky, and since it does save each time, it can make the repository history quite messy.
+Make sure to give good commit messages by adding a `-m` variable to it.